defi-wonderland/handbook/sites/wonderland/docs/development/overview.md

 We live in a space where code is law, and law is fragile.

-At Wonderland we care about crafting systems that last.
+At Wonderland, we care about crafting systems that last.
 Every line we write carries consequences, sometimes financial, sometimes reputational, sometimes ethical.

 > We believe great engineering happens at the intersection of curiosity and discipline.